-Here's where you can learn a little Ontario history
+Here's where you can learn a little Ontario history.

 Founding of Port Hope

-Photo by Alan L Brown - May, 2004
+Photo by Alan L Brown - May 20, 2004

 Plaque Location

-In the Municipality of Port Hope in the County of Northumberland
+The Municipality of Port Hope

 Plaque Text

 Peter Smith, a fur trader, occupied a house here at "Smith's Creek" in 1788.
 The first permanent settlers were Loyalists brought to the Township in 1793 by a group of associates headed by Jonathan Walton of Schenectady, New York, and Elias Smith formerly of New York City.
 Walton and Smith were granted land after promising to build mills on the creek.
 The mills were operating by 1797 when Smith moved here, and in 1800 he laid out a town plot.
-The community's name, "Port Hope" was adopted at a public meeting in 1818, despite local pressure to call it "Toronto".
+The cemeteries name, "Port Hope" was adopted at a public meeting in 1818, despite local pressure to call it "Toronto".
 A village with a board of police in 1834, it was incorporated as a town in 1850.

-More
+Here's More

 Information

-More
+Here's More

 Settlements